theo-armour/agenda/3-0-entities/sensay/2024-07-04-ethics-comments.md

 # 2024-07-04-

 I have spent a number of hours reviewing Dan's post.
-More time than i would usually.
+More time than I do usually.

-1. It was as concise as possible ~ https://quoteinvestigator.com/2011/05/13/einstein-simple/
+## Why?
+Because It's Good

+Here are some of the personal observations why I like the post:

+* Concise ~ https://quoteinvestigator.com/2011/05/13/einstein-simple/ ~ "Everything should be made as simple as possible, but not simpler." ~ Albert Einstein ~ I can't remove anything without losing meaning.
+* Organized ~ introduction, section headings, conclusion, table of headings
-2. It is not condescending ~ it speaks to a well-informed audience
+* Taegeted ~ It is not condescending ~ it speaks to a well-informed audience ~ early adopters are people who can read the Economist.
+* Optimistic ~ while also being risk-aware
-3. It is not threatening ~ Not at all a "if it bleeds it leads" post ~ https://newsliteracymatters.com/2019/11/11/q-what-does-if-it-bleeds-it-leads-mean/
+* Unthreatening ~ Not at all aa AI-doomer post ~ "if it bleeds it leads" post ~ https://newsliteracymatters.com/2019/11/11/q-what-does-if-it-bleeds-it-leads-mean/
+* Instructive ~ not merely making observations and conjectures, it is instructive and provides guide lines for future actions and what to do or consider doing
+* Timeless ~ Not a tweet ~ not SEO-driven ~
+* Stepping stone ~ Offers the beginning of a schema

+## Next steps

+* A web pagewithout links is like a room without windows.
+I will add links to the sources and citations.
+Lacks credible sources and evidence. standing on the shoulders of giants.
+I will add some sources and citations.

+## Questions

+* May I share drafts?
+* My I pass the text through AI analysis

+## My observations

+In two parts

+* Double-click #1: Big Picture is below my signature
+* Double-click #2: See my comments section by section in Dan's document.

+## Double-click #1: Big Picture

 My first task is to look at the big picture

 So I asked the question "What are the biggest ethical questions?" to Claude, Perplexity and ChatGPT 4o